Office: Kimbrough 155

 Phone: (509) 335-4909

 As an avid supporter of new music, Dr. Wilson frequently collaborates with composers on the creation of new works to expand the repertoire of the bassoon.
-She is especially passionate about embracing diversity in her performances by elevating music featuring underrepresented perspectives and lived experiences.
-In this capacity, she has premiered and commissioned works by composers Juantio Becenti, Raven Chacon, Chia-yu Hsu, and Rachel Devorah Trapp.
+She is especially passionate about embracing diversity in her performances by elevating music featuring underrepresented perspectives and lived experiences, with a special focus on collaborating with Indigenous composers.
+In this capacity, she has premiered and commissioned works by composers Juantio Becenti, Connor Chee, Raven Chacon, and others.
 She also actively creates resources that facilitate the performance of works from the 20th century and beyond.
 Her article, “Strategies for Learning Luciano Berio’s Sequenza XII,” co-authored with Dr. Christin Schillinger (Ithaca College), has been published in The Double Reed and the Journal de L’Association Bassons (France).
 Similarly, her dissertation, an analysis and performance guide of Sofia Gubaidulina’s Concerto for Bassoon and Low Strings, has been utilized by noteworthy bassoonists worldwide.

 Dr. Wilson holds a Doctor of Musical Arts degree in Bassoon Performance and Pedagogy from the University of Iowa.
 She is also a graduate of Boston University’s College of Fine Arts and Eastern Washington University.
 Her principal teachers include Benjamin Coelho, Matthew Ruggiero, and Lynne Feller-Marshall.